David Ben-Gurion: Ottoman Empire and Constantinople

-On his disembarkation at Jaffa Ben Gurion had been spotted by Israel Shochat who had arrived two years previously and had established a group of around 25 Poale Zion followers.
+On his disembarkation at Jaffa, Ben-Gurion had been spotted by Israel Shochat who had arrived two years previously and had established a group of around 25 Poale Zion followers.
 Shochat made a point of inspecting new arrivals looking for recruits.
-A month after his arrival at Petah Tikva Shochat invited Ben Gurion to attend the founding conference of the Jewish Social Democratic Workers' Party in the Land of Israel in Jaffa.
+A month after his arrival at Petah Tikva, Shochat invited Ben-Gurion to attend the founding conference of the Jewish Social Democratic Workers' Party in the Land of Israel in Jaffa.
 The conference, 4–6 October 1906, was attended by 60 or so people.
-Shochat engineered the elections so that Ben Gurion was elected onto the 5-man Central Committee and the 10-man Manifesto Committee.
-He also arranged that Ben Gurion was chosen as chairman of the sessions.
-These Ben Gurion conducted in Hebrew, forbidding the translation of his address into Russian or Yiddish.
-The conference was divided: a large faction—Rostovians—wanted to create a single Arab-Jewish proletariat.
-This Shochat and Ben Gurion opposed.
+Shochat engineered the elections so that Ben-Gurion was elected onto the five-man Central Committee and the 10-man Manifesto Committee.
+He also arranged that Ben-Gurion was chosen as chairman of the sessions.
+These Ben-Gurion conducted in Hebrew, forbidding the translation of his address into Russian or Yiddish.
+The conference was divided: a large faction—Rostovians—wanted to create a single Arab–Jewish proletariat.
+This Shochat and Ben-Gurion opposed.
 The conference delegated the Manifesto Committee the task of deciding the new party's objectives.
-They produced The Ramleh Program which was approved by a second smaller 15-man conference held in Jaffa the following January 1907.
-The program stated "the party aspires to political independence of the Jewish People in this country."
+They produced The Ramleh Programme which was approved by a second smaller 15-man conference held in Jaffa the following January 1907.
+The programme stated "the party aspires to political independence of the Jewish People in this country."
 All activities were to be conducted in Hebrew; there should be segregation of the Jewish and the Arab economies; and a Jewish trade union was to be established.
-Three members of the Central Committee resigned and Ben Gurion and Shochat continued meeting weekly in Jaffa or Ben Shemen where Shochat was working.
-Ben Gurion walked to the meetings from Petah Tikva until he moved to Jaffa where he gave occasional Hebrew lessons.
+Three members of the Central Committee resigned and Ben-Gurion and Shochat continued meeting weekly in Jaffa or Ben Shemen where Shochat was working.
+Ben-Gurion walked to the meetings from Petah Tikva until he moved to Jaffa where he gave occasional Hebrew lessons.
 His political activity resulted in the establishment of three small trade unions amongst some tailors, carpenters and shoemakers.
 He set up the Jaffa Professional Trade Union Alliance with 75 members.
 He and Shochat also brokered a settlement to a strike at the Rishon Le Zion winery where six workers had been sacked.
-After three months the two-man Central Committee was dissolved, partly because, at that time, Ben Gurion was less militant than Shochat and the Rostovians.
-Ben Gurion returned to Petah Tikva.
+After three months the two-man Central Committee was dissolved, partly because, at that time, Ben-Gurion was less militant than Shochat and the Rostovians.
+Ben-Gurion returned to Petah Tikva.